alphanso-dev/Wowza-Live-Streaming/README.md

   ### Installation
 ## You can install the package via Composer.
 Run the following command in your Laravel project
 - composer require alphanso-tech/livestreaming:dev-main
-## Publish the package migrations
+## Publish the package migrations and Config file
-- php artisan vendor:publish --tag=migrations
+- php artisan vendor:publish --tag=livestream-assets
 ## Run migrations to create the necessary database tables :
 - php artisan migrate
-## Publish the config File
-- php artisan vendor:publish --tag=livestream-config
 ## Set the endpoint and live stream token in your .env file
 - LIVESTREAM_ENDPOINT=https://example.com/live-stream-api
 - LIVESTREAM_TOKEN=your-live-stream-token